 Reform, compliance and regulation are impacting businesses like never before.
 Employers need guidance and support to identify and manage the risks their businesses face.
-Our HR Solutions team is there to support you as a complement to your in-house or retained counsel by providing practical guidance when difficult decisions need to be made.
+Our Compliance and Workplace Solutions team is there to support you as a complement to your in-house or retained counsel by providing practical guidance when difficult decisions need to be made.

 We help you stay on top of all the trends and innovations in benefits, business insurance and human resources.
 This can include: compliance with new and changing regulations, fiduciary responsibility as a retirement plan sponsor, employment practices liability claims avoidance, affirmative action and contract compliance, as well as many other areas.